-The Site is on the south western edge of Rolleston, and adjoining several plan change application sites.
-It will achieve consolidated, well designed and sustainable growth in and around the existing Rolleston urban area.
-It is a logical extension of a well-established township that has undergone significant planned and managed recent growth in terms of the Rolleston Structure Plan that is well designed and connected with the existing urban areas creating sustainable suburban communities.
+The Site is on the western edge of West Melton, and adjoining new residential development.
+It will achieve consolidated, well designed and sustainable growth in and around the existing West Melton urban area.
+It is a logical extension of a well-established township that has undergone significant recent growth.
+It is well designed and connected with the existing urban area creating sustainable communities.